 TRUE GARLIC SEED PROGENY It can take two seasons to go from True Garlic Seed (TGS) to bulb and then several years to propagate a bulb’s worth of cloves into a planting large enough to list here.
 Thus, these offerings have been asexually propagated for several seasons since they germinated from true seed.
 Since this process began, dozens of new clones with interesting traits have been produced.
 These are trialed over a few seasons, selected for vigor, unique characteristics, stability and several other traits.
 The best are propagated and made available as enough stock is grown out.
 As humans have migrated over millennia, bringing garlic with them, each variety has history, has a story corresponding with those who planted and replanted it.
 In breeding new garlics i want to honor origins, yet make new stories, represent old ones or find awe in what is beyond the literal terrestrial life of the farm.
 So please indulge this garlic breeder some fey descriptions and if you come up with new garlic varieties from your TGS endeavors, i am eager to hear the stories you create for them.
 True Garlic Seed Progeny is $11 per ¼ lb; $17 per ½ lb; $27 per lb.

 Note: As the harvest is completed, the stock assessed, names coined, more varieties will be added to this page.
 So check back in to see what’s new.
 Photos to accompany descriptions will be taken in summer as the garlic is being cleaned.
-Most of the varieties, or their parents or derivatives have been pledged to OSSI, the Open Source Seed Initiative.
-If you grow and resell them, do convey that indication.
+At this point, all of the varieties, developed here have been pledged to OSSI, the Open Source Seed Initiative.
+This covers any derivatives resulting from these lines.
+That means if you develop new varieties stemming from anything descending from OSSI pledged varieties may never be patented, privatized, etc. It is a rejection of IPR, intellectual property rights.
+If you grow and resell these varieties, i ask you to convey the OSSI designation.

 Ainyaxaynia (S11 Azataza/S15-13) Vibrant purple wrappers tightly enclose 6-9 cloves on medium sized bulbs.
 Tall plants have dark green leaves and are one of the last to mature.
 A sharp raw heat that doesn’t linger yet tenaciously retains flavor after light sauteing characterizes this fantastic garlic with mysterious origins.
 Not far from the headwaters of a great terrestrial river is a majestic waterfall of immeasurable height at the base of which is a deep pool below which lies a fathomless tunnel into which an unknown measure of that crystalline water is funneled off somewhere close, yet far away into the diminutive world of Ainyaxaynia.
 Far from the bucolic mainlands, across the Lilia-Sea lies the Ilse of McGuffin on which time is slow.
 In Spring shoots thrust from thawing soils and over eons develop into monumental plants commensurate with our most immense skyscrapers.
 Diamond swirls of rain burst from slivers of sky over millennia spanning seasons, onto verdant alliaceous forests, fertilizing these pungent colossi.
 As rains recede so begins the Season of Senescence in which the sulforest transforms into arid plains and rolling hills spiked with browning towers with withering yet rigid leaves.
 Explorers from distant lands cross the turbid ocean to harvest boulder sized bulbils which drop from the sky, cratering on impact.
 Every few eons, a rain of seeds will fall but a few will be carried aloft, abound and afar on autumnal winds.
 Once, a single seed slipped into a slender sliver of sky and back into our world, settling onto a scrap of soil somewhere in the foothills of the South Cascade Mountains.
 From this seed of Ainyaxaynia grows a plant with fern green leaves which spike from stout stalks as if striving for heights beyond reach.
 One of the last to mature the resultant bulbs are radiant in color and potency though not so gargantuan as they would be in their otherworldly place of origin.